EUROPOLY, CONFERENCE # 2

 Centre for Culture and Information (KIC)

-Series of regional conferences EUROPOLY is a multidisciplinary project realized in collaboration with four independent organisations – Bijeli val (Croatia), Krokodil (Serbia), Crvena (Bosnia and Herzegovina) and BLOCKFREI (Austria).
-It deals with topics of migration, primarily from the area of South-Eastern Europe to the countries of Central and West Europe – starting from the big wave of economic migrants (so-called Gastarbeiter) in the 1960s and 1970s to the tens of thousands war refugees during the 1990s, anti-provincial departures of the young people mostly to world metropolis, constant brain drains, as well as the latest refugee crisis that is moving towards European countries through the Balkans.
+A second multidisciplinary event in the framework of the project EUROPOLY takes place in Zagreb, realized in collaboration with four independent organisations – Bijeli val (Croatia), Krokodil (Serbia), Crvena (Bosnia and Herzegovina) and BLOCKFREI (Austria).
 The intention of the project is to research and map the intense social, cultural and artistic influence which this long-term wave of migrations made on the West Balkan countries, as well as the countries that mostly represented final migrant destination.

-The framework and a starting point of the project is the art installation EUROPOLY – The European Union Identity Trading Game by the Serbian/Austrian artist Dejan Kaludjerović, which will be exhibited in all four cities.
+The framework and a starting point of EUROPOLY is the art project EUROPOLY – The European Union Identity Trading Game by the Serbian/Austrian artist Dejan Kaludjerović.

-As part of the exhibition program, a video installation GUESTures, a long-term project by artist Margareta Kern will be presented which focuses on the overlooked histories of women migrant workers, reflecting the fragmented nature of memory and narrative, and thinking through the radical potential of an artwork as an archive and a memorial to the unsaid and the unheard.
+As a part of the exhibition program, a video installation GUESTures (two channel installation, 2011, 33′) a long-term project by artist Margareta Kern will be presented which focuses on the overlooked histories of women migrant workers, reflecting the fragmented nature of memory and narrative, and thinking through the radical potential of an artwork as an archive and a memorial to the unsaid and the unheard.
 The project is dedicated to migrant women who were part of organised mass migration from the socialist Yugoslavia to West Germany in the late 1960s – as the guest workers or Gastarbeiter who worked in the factories that produce video and television equipment.
 Although they represent a large population of migrant workers, their stories are generally absent from the service history and the archives and the imaginary collective.

 Film screenings will show eight recent films and cult classics that question the hybrid position of gastarbeiters and migrants in Balkan-European everyday life – from ethnological studies Halo München by Krsto Papić, to the dark humor documentary Dragan – Wende West Berlin by Lena Müller and Dragan von Petrović to the subversive film Montenegro by Dušan Makavejev.